 Finished feed must be stored separately from unprocessed raw materials.
 Undesired mixing, for example of feeds for different species, or of grower-, fattening- and finisher diets, must be avoided, e.g. by using separate silos.
-The silo cells must be clearly marked and easy to identify.
+The silo cells must be clearly marked.